ryantd42/NY-Legislative-Git/2023/S5913A-2023/bill.md

   Section 1.
 Section 267 of the public health law, as added by section 1 of  part  Q  of  chapter  56  of the laws of 2018, is amended to read as
  follows:
   § 267.
-Feminine  hygiene  products  in  schools.
-All  elementary  and secondary  public  schools  AND  NON-PUBLIC SCHOOLS in the state serving students in any grade from grade six through grade twelve shall  provide feminine  hygiene  products  in the restrooms of such school building or buildings.
+[Feminine hygiene] MENSTRUAL products in schools.
+All elementa- ry and secondary public schools AND  NON-PUBLIC  SCHOOLS  in  the  state serving  students in any grade from grade six through grade twelve shall provide [feminine hygiene] MENSTRUAL products in the restrooms  of  such school  building  or  buildings.
 Such  products shall be provided at no charge to students.
   § 2.
 This act shall take effect on the first of July  next  succeeding the date on which it shall have become a law.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01363-01-3
+  LBD01363-02-3